hassan-xr0/Notes/Islam/Objectives.md

 - [ ] Seerah
 - [ ] Political Science {global aperture}
 - [ ]  exposure of the skill you are learning
+- [ ] Hazrat Jibrael As from Prophet SAW